8 Foods that Lower Testosterone Levels in Men

-Testosterone is a male sex hormone present in women’s ovaries, too, as an androgen in small amounts.
+Testosterone is an important male hormone.
+It’s also available in females but lower quantities.
 This hormone has a vital role to play in the overall health of humans.
 Testosterone alone functions for the maintenance of bone mass, improving libido, generating new blood cells, and boosting strength.

-These hormone levels associate with several health conditions, including type 2 diabetes, obesity, metabolic syndrome, and heart problems.
+These hormone levels are associated with several health conditions, including type 2 diabetes, obesity, metabolic syndrome, and heart problems.
 Many factors help maintain testosterone levels, which include a healthy diet as the primary parameter.

 1. Soy And Soy-Based Products